Dr. Brent Engelberg can provide comprehensive periodontal therapy for treating the various symptoms of gum disease and restoring your dental health.

 Severe Periodontal Disease

 At this stage, the infection has completely evolved into disease-causing bacteria.
 Your gums are red and oozing pus, you have severe bad breath, and it’s hard and painful to chew food.
-Left alone, your teeth start to become loose and can completely fall out because their support is damaged.
+Left alone, your teeth become loose and can completely fall out because their support is damaged.
 At this stage, gum surgery or laser periodontal therapy are the only options to manage the condition.

 Dr. Engelberg will assess your oral health and recommend the appropriate periodontal therapy for your unique needs.
 Treatment will depend on the stage of gum disease and any contributing medical or lifestyle factors.
 Treatment options can include: